CodePadawans/ataru/README.md

     ```ruby
     assert_equal number + 1, 13
     ```
-    some text after snippets

 which renders as:

-some text before snippets

 ```ruby
 assert_equal @number + 1, 22
 ```
 ```ruby
 assert_equal number + 1, 13
 ```
-some text after snippets

 Ataru comes with an easy to use generator for creating that file.
 When the generator process is finished, the created setup file is automatically passed to ataru.